aragonone/notification-service/README.md

 ## Architecture

 The service exposes a REST API for:

 - creating accounts
 - passwordless logins with email tokens
 - managing subscriptions

 The service has to async jobs:

 - scan ethereum blockchain for new events, match with subscriptions and queue emails
 - send queued notifications emails

 ## Stack

 - PostgreSQL as the main persistence layer.
 - Knex.js to build SQL queries
 - hapi.js for the REST API
 - jsonwebtoken for signing JWT auth tokens

 ## Authentication / Authorisation

 The system has no concept of passwords.

 Authentication is done by calling the login endpoint which:

 1. Issues a short lived token
 2. Sends an email with the magic link (a link containing the JWT signed token)
 3. Once the magiclink token is send to the `/verify` endpoint a long lived auth token allows interaction with the full API

 Hence, two auth scopes are defined:

 - MAGICLINK
 - API

+Tokens are stateful, i.e. they're validated on every request.
+So even though we use JWT tokens, they can be invalidated from the DB.

 ## Entities